-How Should you Give Zakat?
+4.1 - How Should You Give Zakat?

 It is obligatory to make an intention (niyyah) for the fulfillment of Zakat, similar to how we make intention for our 5 daily prayers (salah), fasting (sawm), and pilgrimage to Makkah (hajj).
 If the intention is not made, the Zakat will not be valid.
-While giving, the intention should be that "I am giving this as Zakat."
+While giving, the intention should simply be that "I am giving this as Zakat."
 It is not necessary to reveal to the deserving person whom the Zakat is being given to that it is Zakat.

-It is better for an individual to pay his/her Zakat directly to deserving people, if possible.
+It is better for an individual to pay his/ her Zakat directly to deserving people, if possible.
 However, if that is difficult for them, then they may assign the responsibility to a trustworthy individual or organization.
-It is the individual's responsibility to ask questions from whoever is distributing their Zakat regarding what kind of people their Zakat is being distributed to, how and why they are selected, etc. Remember, Zakat is obligatory on every Muslim and if it is given to Non-Zakat deserving person(s), the obligation may not be fulfilled.
+It is the individual's responsibility to ask questions from whoever is distributing their Zakat regarding what kind of people their Zakat is being distributed to, how and why they are selected, etc. Remember, Zakat is obligatory on every Muslim and if it is given to person(s) not deserving of it, the obligation may not be fulfilled.

-Who Should Receive Zakat?
+4.2 - Who Should Receive Zakat?

-There are eight groups of people on whom Zakat should be spent, as mentioned in Al-Our'an: "The alms are only for the Fugaraa (the poor), and the Masakeen (the needy) and those employed to collect (the funds); and to attract the hearts of those who have been inclined (towards Islam); and to free the captives; and for those in debt; and for Allah's Cause, and for the wayfarer (a traveler who is cut off from everything); a duty imposed by Allah.
+There are eight groups of people on whom Zakat should be spent, as mentioned in Al-Qur'an: "The alms are only for the Fuqaraa (the poor), and the Masakeen (the needy) and those employed to collect (the funds); and to attract the hearts of those who have been inclined (towards Islam); and to free the captives; and for those in debt; and for Allah's Cause, and for the wayfarer (a traveler who is cut off from everything); a duty imposed by Allah.
 And Allah is All-Knower, All-Wise."
-[At-Tawbah, verse 60]
+[Al-Qur'an 9:60]